Here are a few resources for degree and registration planning, including sample plans below!

 - SOC 369K Population & Society: this basically replaced SOC 319 and is approved.

-- PSY 301, SOC 302, ANT 302, ECO 304K, 304L, and HDF 313 or 313H and 113L
+- Other potential options.
+Submit a petition with an advisor to confirm (based on newer 22-24 catalog options): PSY 301, SOC 302, ANT 302, ECO 304K, 304L, and HDF 313 or 313H and 113L

-- 9 hrs public health option coursework: "9 hrs chosen from" approved list.
+- 9 hrs public health option coursework: "9 hrs chosen from" approved list

-- GRG 339K, 344K, SOC 324K or 354K, ANT 301, N 309, HDF 304, PSY 304, 308, or GOV 370I
+- Other potential options.
+Submit petition with an advisor (based on newer 22-24 catalog options): GRG 339K, 344K, SOC 324K or 354K, ANT 301, N 309, HDF 304, PSY 304, 308, or GOV 370I

 If you have any concerns about fulfilling these requirements, discuss options with your academic advisor.
 You may submit a petition for a different course to substitute if you feel it aligns with other similar approved options.